raw code

 Examples

-I think examples speak louder than words.
+I think examples speak louder than a thousand words.
 In the following example, there are 5 areas that can be partially adjusted visually.
-For this purpose, I found a good list of pre-defined pagination CSS styles.
+For this purpose, I added a list of pre-defined pagination CSS styles.
 In addition, the number of items you can choose for pagination and the number of overlapping items can be changed as well via the select boxes if a certain example doesn't have an exception on this.

 Style: Lapping: Number: